Leading the way in fuel consumption efficiency

 A world first for the new system

 Thenamaris decided to pilot the system on the SEADANCER, a Suezmax vessel.
-Thanks to good planning and teamwork, the installation went well and was completed succesfully.
+Thanks to good planning and teamwork, the installation went well and was completed successfully.
 The system’s power-saving ability was verified in subsequent voyages, which encouraged Thenamaris to install the duct on further vessels.
-Since January 2011, installations are gradually taking place on the tankers managed by Thenamaris.
+From January 2011 until 2015, installations gradually took place on both tankers and bulk carriers managed by Thenamaris.

 The next generation of fuel-saving vessels